SaadArdati/flutter_operations/README.md

 - Represents a completed operation with data.
 - Data is guaranteed to be available and type-safe.
 - Supports empty success states with `SuccessOperation.empty()`.
+- Includes an optional `message` field for success-related information (e.g., server confirmation messages separate from the main data payload).

 ### `ErrorOperation<T>`